Published March 24, 2014, all rights reserved.

 So in 1967, Philco was still interested in an alternative to RCA’s shadow mask system, this time working on the Chromatron.
 I had not known this until reading the lawsuit.

 At the dawn of color broadcasting in 1953, the Chromatron CRT was one of the competing systems along with CBS and RCA.
-RCA won the competition with it’s compatible color dot and shadow mask system and introduced it’s first color television, the CT 100 in April, 1954.
-Ironically 14 years later, Sony introduced the Trinitron system which is an improved Chromatron and this system became the the most successful television product in the world with a 40 year production run.
+RCA won the competition with it’s compatible color dot and shadow mask system and introduced it’s first color television, the CT-100 in April, 1954.
+Ironically 14 years later, Sony introduced the Trinitron system very similar in concept to the Chromatron and in doing so, they filed more then 100 new patents to perfect and improve upon the original Chromatron.
+Sony achieved their goal and created a unique television technology which dismissed the licensing rights which Sony would have been required to pay to the inventors of the three gun shadow mask and Chromatron systems.
+This system was instantly recognized by all who first saw it as superior, it was rewarded with an Emmy award and became the the most successful television product in the world with a 40 year production run.
 After pioneering the color television industry, it was sad to see the demise of RCA in 1986.
 The Radio Corporation of America deserves great credit for all their endeavors and *inventions to enhance the entertainment experiences of the American people and abroad.

 DID RCA INVENT ELECTRONIC TELEVISION?